lgy112112/Arduino-MLX90614-Thermopile/README.md

 ## Usage

 1. Connect the hardware components according to the pin definitions provided above.
 2. Upload the firmware to the Arduino UNO.
+Make sure driver is installed in Arduino root folder.
 3. Power cycle the device.
+Red light on.
 4. Point the sensor at the target object.
-5. Read the temperature from the LCD display.
+5. Read the temperature from the LCD display or serial monitor.

 ## Documentation Reference